RequirementsFGCUcaballotti4514/FamilyInitiativeProject/Use Case.md

 The system should be designed to allow for easy access and efficient navigation to reduce the time taken to input data.
 The data entered must be accurate and secure, as it will be used by therapists to develop treatment plans.
 In addition, the system should provide appropriate data visualization and reports to enable therapists to make informed decisions and track patient progress over time.
-Overall, the staff data inputting use-case is critical for effective behavioral therapy and requires a software system that is user-friendly, accurate, secure, and provides useful data insights.
+Overall, the staff data inputting use-case is critical for the effective behavioral therapy and requires a software system that is user-friendly, accurate, secure and provides useful data insights.

-The staff working with a client needs to be able to login to thier account after a session and have access to the client's profile and input promted data.
+The staff working with a client needs to be able to log in to their account after a session and have access to the client's profile and input prompted data.
-1) Login through staff page
+1) Login through the staff page
-2) Locate client tab
+2) Locate the client tab
-3) Select client
+3) Select the client
 4) Input data
 5) save changes